bzigterman/bzigterman.github.io/projects/weather.md

 - 61°
 - 59° dew point
-- Clear
+- Cloudy
-- 92% humidity
+- 95% humidity
-- 3 mph wind
+- 4 mph wind
-- 13% cloud cover
+- 100% cloud cover
 - 37 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 2.49 inches of rain expected in the next 72 hours
+- 1.66 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>